-Further tests may be needed to determine the cause of the neuritis.
+Further tests may be needed to find the cause of the neuritis.
 The condition causing the problem can then be treated.

 People who have optic neuritis without a disease such as multiple sclerosis have a good chance of recovery.

-Call your health care provider immediately if you have a sudden loss of vision in one eye, especially if you have eye pain.
+Call your health care provider right away if you have a sudden loss of vision in one eye, especially if you have eye pain.